****THIS IS A SPOILER FREE REVIEW!!! THERE ARE ZERO SPOILERS IN THIS REVIEW!!!****

 With all of that off my chest, let's get to the film X-Men: Apocalypse.
 The film is the ninth installment in the X-Men franchise and is the fourth X-Men film directed by Bryan Singer (X-Men, X2, X-Men: Days of Future Past and X-Men: Apocalypse).
 The film stars a cavalcade of top notch young actors, including Academy Award winner Jennifer Lawrence, Academy Award nominee Michael Fassbender, Rose Byrne, James McAvoy, and Oscar Isaac, to name but a few.

 The X-Men comic book mythology is nothing short of brilliant.
 Mutants are a fantastic metaphor for various modern issues, civil rights and gay rights to name but two, and are symbolic of archetypes both new and old.
 The X-Men source material is genius, the problem though is that the X-Men movies have never failed to be anything other than pedestrian even at their zenith.
-Even the top films in the series have been little more than second rate fare.
 I have never left an X-Men film without feeling underwhelmed and disappointed.
-It is too bad because it would be a glorious thing to have a truly great director, like a Christopher Nolan for example, take the complex and nuanced foundational material and do something really great with it, like he did with the Dark Knight trilogy.
+It is too bad because it would be a glorious thing to have a truly great director, like a Christopher Nolan for example, take the complex and nuanced X-Men foundational material and do something really great with it, like he did with the Dark Knight trilogy.
 But instead we are stuck with Bryan Singer, a hack personified, driving these films into a ditch for over a decade now.
 And so it is with the latest installment, X-Men: Apocalypse.

 The main problem with the film is that it lacks any dramatic cohesion and tension and is therefore rendered remarkably dull.
 That lack of dramatic cohesion and tension falls squarely on Mr. Singer, as does the films uninspired and flat visual style.
 The film feels shallow and rushed and frankly, devoid of any purpose.
 I should clarify that comment, the film is devoid of any artistic and creative purpose, but it has plenty of corporate purpose, not the least of which is Fox's contractual obligation to make X-Men films in a timely manner or lose the rights to the characters.
 Oh…and there is always the desire to fleece idiots like myself who will give our hard earned dollars to go see anything with super men and women in tights kicking bad guy ass.